Yuhannatunes/cloudflare-docs/products/byoip/src/content/about/loa.md

 LETTER OF AUTHORIZATION ("LOA")

-[DATE]
+[13 FEB 2022]

 To whom it may concern:

-[COMPANY NAME] (the "Company") authorizes Cloudflare, Inc. with AS[CF TO PROVIDE] to advertise the following IP address blocks / originating ASNs:
+[YUHANNA] (the "YUHANNA") authorizes Cloudflare, Inc. with AS[CF TO PROVIDE] to advertise the following IP address blocks / originating ASNs:

 - - - - - - - - - - - - - - - - - - -
 [Subnet & Originating ASN]